nassimberrada/sdforge/README.md

 ## Features

 - **Simple, Pythonic API:** Define complex shapes by combining primitives using standard operators (`|`, `-`, `&`).
-- **Real-time Native Rendering:** Get instant visual feedback in a lightweight native window powered by `moderngl` and `glfw`.
+- **Real-time Rendering with Hot-Reloading:** Get instant visual feedback in a lightweight native window powered by `moderngl` and `glfw`.
-- **Hot-Reloading:** Save your Python script and the 3D view updates instantly, without restarting.
 - **Mesh Exporting:** Save your creations as `.stl` files for 3D printing or use in other software.
-- **Custom GLSL with `Forge`:** Write custom SDF logic directly in GLSL and integrate it into the Python workflow.
+- **Flexible Scene Construction:** Write custom SDF logic directly in GLSL, easily assign different materials to individual objects, etc.

 ## Quick Start